Nutrition Doctoral Student Biographies

 Amy Morel L’Horset

-Amy is a first year doctoral student in the Steinhardt School of Culture, Education, and Human Development in the Department of Nutrition, Food Studies, and Public Health.
+Amy is a first year doctoral student in the Steinhardt School of Culture, Education, and Human Development in the Department of Nutrition and Food Studies.
 Amy received her Bachelor’s Degree in Nutrition and Dietetics at Mansfield University in Mansfield, PA.
 Amy completed her Dietetic Internship in the United States Air Force and continued to serve for six years as an active duty officer in Air Force hospitals and clinics located in California, Germany, and Washington DC.
 While pursuing her Masters Degree in Clinical Counseling at Johns Hopkins University, Amy worked as a Certified Diabetes Educator for the Inova Diabetes Center in northern Virginia.
 Prior to joining NYU, Amy was a diabetes educator for a pharmaceutical company where she specialized in insulin management training.
 Amy’s research interests include diabetes education and behavior change.

 Nour is a fourth year doctoral candidate specializing in Nutritional Epidemiology.
 Nour is originally from Beirut, Lebanon.
 She completed a Bachelors Degree in Nutrition and Dietetics and became a Registered Dietitian at the American University of Beirut.
 Prior to joining NYU, Nour attended McGill University in Montreal, Canada where she received a Masters Degree in Human Nutrition.
 She is actively involved in the American Society for Nutrition and currently serves on the Nutritional Epidemiology Research Interest Group Steering Committee as doctoral student representative.
 She is also working as project coordinator of the Cancer, Insulin Resistance and Lifestyle (CIRCLE) study, funded by the American Cancer Society.
 Nour is broadly interested in the impact of diet on chronic diseases, particularly cancer.
 In her doctoral research, she hopes to investigate the role of diet in cancer risk using the Framingham Heart Study dataset.